-- (a) within the protest time limit if the requesting party was informed of the decision on the previous day; - (b) no later than 30 minutes after the requesting party was informed of the decision on that day.

-This changes rule 66.

-- 16.8 On the last scheduled day of racing a request for redress based on a protest committee decision shall be delivered no later than 30 minutes after the decision was posted.
-This changes rule 62.2. - 16.9 Decisions of the [protest committee] [international jury] will be final as provided in rule 70.5.

-17 SCORING

-17.1 The scoring system is as follows: .

-- 17.2 races are required to be completed to constitute a series. - 17.3 (a) When fewer than races have been completed, a boat's series score will be the total of her race scores. - (b) When from to races have been completed, a boat's series score will be the total of her race scores excluding her worst score.

-Change the time if different.

-Include only if rule 70.5 applies.

-Include only if the Low Point System of Appendix A will not be used.
-Describe the system.

-Insert the number.

-Insert the numbers throughout.

-(c) When or more races have been completed, a boat's series score will be the total of her race scores excluding her two worst scores.

-18 SAFETY REGULATIONS

-- 18.1 Check-Out and Check-In: . - 18.2 A boat that retires from a race shall notify the race committee as soon as possible.

-19 REPLACEMENT OF CREW OR EQUIPMENT

-- 19.1 Substitution of competitors will not be allowed without prior written approval of the [race committee] [protest committee]. - 19.2 Substitution of damaged or lost equipment will not be allowed unless authorized by the [race committee] [protest committee].
+(b) When from to races have been completed, a boat's series score will be the total of her race scores excluding her worst score. (c) When or more races have been completed, a boat's series score will be the total of her race scores excluding her two worst scores.
+18 SAFETY REGULATIONS Insert the procedure for check-out and check-in.
+18.1 18.2 A boat that retires from a race shall notify the race committee as soon as possible.
+[DP] 19 REPLACEMENT OF CREW OR EQUIPMENT 19.1 Substitution of competitors will not be allowed without prior written approval of the [race committee] [protest committee].
+[DP] 19.2 Substitution of damaged or lost equipment will not be allowed unless authorized by the [race committee] [protest committee].
 Requests for substitution shall be made to the committee at the first reasonable opportunity.

-20 EQUIPMENT AND MEASUREMENT CHECKS

-A boat or equipment may be inspected at any time for compliance with the class rules and sailing instructions.
-On the water, a boat can be instructed by a race committee equipment inspector or measurer to proceed immediately to a designated area for inspection.
+[DP] 20 EQUIPMENT AND MEASUREMENT CHECKS Insert the time(s).
+On the water, a boat can be instructed by a member of the race committee or the technical committee to proceed immediately to a designated area for inspection.
+Ashore, equipment may be inspected or measured at times specified in the class rules, the notice of race, and at the following time(s)